 Roasted Eye Of Round Recipe

 In order to successfully cook a tender round roast you must use a meat thermometer.
 I can’t stress that enough.
 Invest in a good one, it will become your best friend for cooking meats to the proper internal temperature.
 I don’t recommend cooking this particular cut of beef past medium.
 Eye of round roasts don’t have the intense fat marbling you’d find in prime rib or chuck roasts and it’s often overlooked and thought of as tough and difficult to cook.
 I’ve had my own battles cooking round roasts over the years.
 Through trial and error I’ve learned how to master this delicious cut of beef.

 What’s the Best Way to Cook Roast Beef?

-I’ve seen all kinds of tricks and techniques and many work quite well.
+I’ve seen all kinds of tricks and techniques for cooking eye of round and many work quite well.
 Some involve searing in the oven then turning the oven off to complete the roasting.
-Some suggest cooking at a high temperature for a short period of time and require that you baste while baking.
-For me, I prefer to cook it at a lower temperature that doesn’t require me to open the oven door too many times.
+Others suggest cooking at a high temperature for a short period of time, and require that you baste while baking.
+For me, I prefer to cook this cut of beef at a lower temperature that doesn’t require me to open the oven door too many times.

 - 3 Tbsp olive oil